microsoft/fast/specs/flyout/flyout.md

 - To display an action related to a page item.

 ### Features
-**Placement Logic:** - This component will use *Anchored Region* to be positioned relative to the Popouts anchor element.
+**Placement Logic:** - This component will use *Anchored Region* to be positioned relative to the Popover anchor element.
 This way it can be dynamic and adapt to the available space.

 **Soft Dismiss (aka Light Dismiss):** - A way to quickly close the Popover by clicking outside it, or pressing the `esc` key.
-Av event would be emitted anytime the popover is dismissed.
-The popover would always be soft-dismissable.
-Detecting the users next click of a different element can trigger this when clicking outside the popover.
+Av event would be emitted anytime the Popover is dismissed.
+The Popover would always be soft-dismissable.
+Detecting the users next click of a different element can trigger this when clicking outside the Popover.

 ### Prior Art/Examples